genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 #.
 If reads are trimmed at 3’ low-quality bases before alignment, they will
    have different read lengths resulting in different 3’ mapping coordinates.

 The application also takes into account interchromosomal read pairs.

-In such cases, when the distance between two mapped mates differs from the internally estimated fragment length, including mates mapping to different chromosomes, the application  application cannot identify them but will not fail due to inability to find the mate pair for the reads.
+In such cases, when the distance between two mapped mates differs from the internally estimated fragment length, including mates mapping to different chromosomes, the application cannot identify them but will not fail due to inability to find the mate pair for the reads.

-This application is based on **MarkDuplicates**, part of the Picard_ tools.
+This application is based on the **MarkDuplicates**, part of the Picard_ tools.

 .. _Picard: http://broadinstitute.github.io/picard/